The Irish Postgraduate Application Process for International Students

 Finding the Right Fit

-For many postgraduate international students, the secret to success is ensuring the course you choose matches your career and academic goals.
-Part of your application might be an interview, where you’ll be asked interest and skills-based questions.
-So, research specific course requirements, look up alumni success stories, and set targets you’d like to achieve.
-You’ll be asked about your study goals, and thinking about your answers beforehand will help you answer with confidence.
+Once you’ve decided where to apply, part of your application might be an interview, where you’ll be asked interest and skills-based questions.
+To prepare, research specific course requirements, look up alumni success stories, and set targets you’d like to achieve.
+You’ll be asked about your study goals, and having well-thought-out answers will help you reply with confidence.

 Other factors to consider: